 Accessible cabin for people with disabilities

 An accessible cabin for people with disabilities is available at Mirror Lake State Park.

 The Cliffwood campground is home to our "Cabin in the Woods."
 This barrier-free cabin is the first such cabin in the Wisconsin State Park System.
 The cabin can accommodate up to six people and can be rented for a maximum of four nights per year.
 It is located between sites 131 & 135 and is available for rental May 15 – Oct.
 15. See the link above for more information.

 Seth Peterson Cottage

 The Seth Peterson Cottage was the first Frank Lloyd Wright-designed house in the world available for rental occupancy.
 Designed in 1958, it was one of Wright's last commissions.

 Seth Peterson was a Wisconsin native with a lifelong interest in Wright in his work.
 He convinced the 90-year-old Wright to design the cottage.
 Peterson died before the cottage was finished, so later owners completed it.
 The Department of Natural Resources acquired the property in 1966 to add to the state park.
 Due to the remote location and lack of regular use, the cottage fell victim to neglect and the ravages of nature.
 In 1989 concerned Mirror Lake residents and Wright devotees founded a nonprofit organization to save and restore the cottage and give it a new life.
-The cottage is open for rent through:
+The cottage is open to rent.